isabella232/polymath-sdk/docs/getting_started.rst

 - ``httpProviderUrl``, which is an Ethereum network client that enables you to view and interact with the blockchain, via HTTP.
 That node can be a local ``geth`` or ``parity`` network client, or a 3rd-party provider such a ``Infura``.
 - ``privateKey`` this is the private key used to sign transactions sent from the SDK.

 **On browsers**, some plugins such as Metamask, automatically injects a Web3 instance for your webpage to use.
-In that case, you can omit passing `httpProviderUrl`, and the SDK will use the injected provider behind the scenes.
+In that case, you can omit passing `httpProviderUrl` and `privateKey`.
+The SDK will use the injected provider behind the scenes.

 Additionally, you can detect the currently selected network using ``browserUtils.getNetworkId()``, which returns network's ID. e.g `1` for mainnet.

 Deploying your first security token
 -----------------------------------

-There's a multitude of modules and features provided by Polymath smart contracts contracts.
+There's a multitude of modules and features provided by Polymath smart contracts.
 Many of them are abstracted by the SDK for simpler usage.
 In this section, we are going to interact with ``SecurityTokenRegistry`` contract to create our first token.

 ::